 Travelling solo on Valentine’s Day can be a weird feeling.
-While in the past it was easy enough to ignore such events nowadays, as we’re bombarded by social media images of 12 red roses and #hesakeeper hashtags, it’s harder to pretend it’s not happening.
+In the past it was easy enough to ignore such events.
+But nowadays, as we’re bombarded by social media images of 12 red roses and #hesakeeper hashtags, it’s harder to pretend it’s not happening.
+Plus, even when you’re travelling it’s easy to feel like everyone around you is coupled up.

 I don’t know what it is about Valentine’s Day but there’s something about it that just instantly transports you back to being at school.
 Will I get a card?
 Does anybody like me?
 Even if you’re perfectly happy with your life it always seems to bring up questions.

+When I was on my 30b430 trip, I found myself alone in Wellington, New Zealand as the day approached.
 I loved Wellington as soon as I arrived in the city and really enjoyed exploring it.
-But as Valentine’s Day approached, I wondered what to do with myself.
+But as Valentine’s Day got nearer, I wondered what to do with myself.

 I’d met a nice couple in my hostel, but I was very conscious about not being a gooseberry as they were planning to cook a meal together that evening.